Mayor Eric Adams Unveils 3-Point Plan To Make Sure NYC Hospitals Have Resources To Fight Surging COVID-19 Cases

 NEW YORK (CBSNewYork) — Hospitalizations in the Big Apple are rising sharply.

-The number of COVID-19 positive hospitalizations has topped 10,000 for the first time in nearly two years, but the numbers may not reflect the severity of the pandemic, CBS2’s Jessica Moore reported.READ MORE: Doctor: COVID-19 Cases Among Children Happening More Frequently: 'Things Have Definitely Changed'
+The number of COVID-19 positive hospitalizations has topped 10,000 for the first time in nearly two years, but the numbers may not reflect the severity of the pandemic, CBS2’s Jessica Moore reported.READ MORE: Health Experts Say N95 Face Masks Offer Best COVID Protection; How To Make Sure They Are Most Effective

+There is no question hospitalizations are up, but health experts say the number of people with severe COVID illness isn’t nearly as high as the numbers would imply.

+“We know that people are worried about Omicron.
+We know what it is doing to us,” Mayor Eric Adams said.

 FIND TESTING SITES: Click here for New York City’s testing site locator, including mobile sites and at-home appointments